jouergagner75/bb/atm-location-service/README.md

 1. Go back to your home page and do the following steps
     1. First drag-n-drop the `Peachtree Bank WA3` App into the page
     1. Now drag-n-drop the `AtmWidget Widget` over the `Peachtree Bank WA3`
-1. To enable or disable the mocked data of the widget
+1. Disable the mocked data to test with real data
-    1. Open the browser console and enter the following command to disable `localStorage.setItem("enableMocks",false);` or to enable `localStorage.setItem("enableMocks",true);`
+    1. Open the browser console and enter the following command on the console tab to **disable** mocked data `localStorage.setItem("enableMocks",false);`